 If you have rising damp in your home or property you may notice:

-- damage to the skirting boards or floorboards
+- damage to the skirting boards

 - crumbling or salt stained plaster and peeling paint and wallpaper.